matrix-org/matrix-spec-proposals/proposals/4095-bundled-url-previews.md

 ## Security considerations
 Fake preview data as covered in potential issues.

+### Visibility in old clients (T&S)
+Clients that don't support this MSC will not display any of the data in the preview field, which could be abused by spammers if all moderators in a room are using old clients.

 ### Generating previews will leak IPs
 The sender's client will leak its IP when it fetches previews for URLs typed by